 The following are the odds of some of the other players winning, as per William Hill:

 - Jordan Spieth: 7/1

 - Rory McIlroy: 8/1

 - Jason Day: 10/1

 There are rank outsiders as per the bookmakers too.
 These include Billy Horschel, Jason Dufner, Scott Piercy, and Marc Leishman, all at 100/1, while Daniel Summerhays brings up the rear at 125/1.

 So as 12th June approaches, you could get incredibly busy if you are into golf and also making some good money placing the right bets.

-There are lots of guidelines that can help you decide whom you want to bet on, including form books, the official player profiles at the USPGA website and more.
+There are lots of guidelines that can help you decide whom you want to bet on, including form books, the official player profiles on the USPGA website, and more.